-Introduce your child to chemistry by helping him create a suspension.
+Introduce kids to chemistry by helping them create a suspension.

 When salt or sugar mixes with water, it dissolves in the water to form solutions.
 Substances that do not dissolve in water form a mixture called a suspension.
 Follow the instructions below to create a suspension and investigate its properties: